-Everything we know about Metroid Prime 4
+Everything we know about Metroid Prime 4: Rumours, trailer and more

 As the above sections will have made clear, we haven't seen a hint of any gameplay from any of the updates around Metroid Prime 4 - it's all been simply logos and developers chatting.

-That means we can't be certain about anything related to how the game will play, but you can nonetheless makes some fairly safe bets about it.
+That means we can't be certain about anything related to how the game will play, but you can nonetheless make some fairly safe bets about it.

 The Prime series is a first-person shooter series, one that upended the traditional gameplay template for Metroid and made it dynamic from the player's point of view.